Chag Sameach from Arutz Sheva!

-As the Jewish people celebrate the holiday of Sukkot, Arutz Sheva's team wishes all of our readers a joyous holiday.
+As the Jewish people celebrate the holidays of Shmini Atzeret and Simchat Torah, Arutz Sheva's team wishes all of our readers a joyous holiday.

-In honor of the festival, updates to our website will stop from Sunday evening to Monday evening.
+In honor of the festivals, updates to our website will stop from Sunday evening to Monday evening.

-Our regular news updates will resume Monday night with the end of Sukkot in Israel.
+Our regular news updates will resume Monday night with the end of the holidays in Israel.

 For essays, insights and inspiration during this holiday period, visit our Judaism section.